-JackTrip is a software application that enables live performance of music over the Internet by dramatically reducing the audio latency that is common in other online collaboration solutions.
-It was developed at Stanford University by Professor Chris Chafe’s team in 2000-2007.
-It was published under an MIT open source license in 2007 (copyrighted by Juan-Pablo Caceres and Chris Chafe at Stanford University) and has since built a large community of many advocates and over a dozen contributors.
+The JackTrip open source software application enables the live performance of music over the Internet by dramatically reducing the audio latency common in other online collaborations solutions while preserving the original audio quality.
+It was developed at Stanford University by Professor Chris Chafe and his team and has been in use worldwide since the early 2000's.
+A large community of advocates and technical contributors continue to make improvements.
+JackTrip was published under an MIT open source license in 2007 (copyrighted by Juan-Pablo Caceres and Chris Chafe at Stanford University).